MLDS-UT-Austin/long-comp-2025/README.md

 See `main.py` for an example of how to run games and simulations.

+*Note: by default, a dummy llm and embedding model are selected.
+You can change this at the top of `main.py`.*

 **<u>Submitting Your Agent</u>**:

 Write your agent in `submission.py` and use `@register_agent(<team name here>)` to register your agent under your team name.
 Also, please put your team member's name/emails in a comment at the top.
 You can name your class anything you want.
 Commit and push `submission.py` and any other files you added to the GitHub Classroom repository.